 Analytical engineering wind farm models are low-fidelity approximations used to simulate the performance of wind power systems.
 A wind farm model includes both a model of the wind turbines and a model of the modifications to the ambient flow induced by their wakes, together with their mutual interactions.
-Analytical wake models, as opposed to high-fidelity

-- computational fluid dynamics (CFD) models, are simple, easy to implement and computationally inexpensive.
-In fact, they only simulate macroscopic average effects of wakes and not their small scales and turbulent fluctuations.
+Analytical wake models, as opposed to high-fidelity computational fluid dynamics (CFD) models, are simple, easy to implement, and computationally inexpensive.
+In fact, they only simulate macroscopic average effects of wakes and not their small scales or turbulent fluctuations.
 Engineering wake models find applicability in all those cases that do not need to resolve small spatial and fast temporal scales, such as the calculation of the power production of a wind plant over a sufficiently long time horizon.
-Such models are also extremely - 15 useful in optimization problems, where a large number of simulations might be required before a solution is reached, or where calculations need to be performed on the fly in real-time.
+Such models are also extremely useful in optimization problems, where a large number of simulations might be required before a solution is reached or where calculations need to be performed on the fly in real time.
 Analytical wake models are thus often utilized in wind farm layout planning and in the emerging field of wind farm and wake control (Scholbrock, 2011; Churchfield, 2013; Boersma et al., 2017).

 Because of their indisputable usefulness, engineering wake models have been extensively studied in the literature.
-The Jensen (PARK) formulation is one of the most widely used wake models, to the extent that it is sometimes considered as the

-20 industry standard (Keane et al., 2016).
-The model was first introduced by Jensen (1983), and later further developed by Katic et al. (1986).
+The Jensen (PARK) formulation is one of the most widely used wake models, to the extent that it is sometimes considered the industry standard (Keane et al., 2016).
+The model was first introduced by Jensen (1983) and later further developed by Katić et al. (1986).
 Other widely used and cited wake models include the Frandsen model (Frandsen et al., 2006), the FLORIS model (Gebraad et al., 2014), and the EPFL Gaussian models (Bastankhah and Porté-Agel, 2014, 2016).

-All such models have been designed to faithfully represent the average flow properties of the far wake region.
-However, in the near wake (which is usually defined as the region up to about 4 diameters (D) downstream of the rotor disk), the models seem to lack accuracy.
-Neurodays, onshore wind farms tend to be closely packed, and turbine specing often reaches values below 3D.
-This raises the necessity of developing models that accurately represent the wake not only far away from the rotor disk, but also in the near and mid-wake regions.
+All such models have been designed to faithfully represent the average flow properties of the far-wake region.
+However, in the near wake (which is usually defined as the region up to about 4 diameters (4 D) downstream of the rotor disk), the models seem to lack accuracy.
+Nowadays, onshore wind farms tend to be closely packed, and turbine spacing often reaches values close to or even below 3 D (Schreiber et al., 2018; energiespektrum.de, 2015).
+This raises the necessity of developing models that accurately represent the wake not only far away from the rotor disk but also in the near and mid-wake regions.